 Please note that this bursary is intended to support individuals whose creative practice is their main work and source of income, to enable the next step in their development.

 Applications will be scored by a panel on:

-- Their previous work (including examples of work, evidence of experience and strength of their letter of support)
+- Their previous work (including examples of work and evidence of experience)

 - The strength of proposal (including clarity, evidence of skills or capacity building, impact on their ability to develop future work, and overall fit with the aims of the bursary)